aschampion/heraclitus/notes.md

   - Can't `get_partition_ids` -- could change partition interfaces into enumerable/unenumerable
     - Currently only used for convenience in AG test cases
     - How would unenumerable partitions work for hunk resolution?
 Nothing to pass into `get_composition_map`
+    - Make partition population a property of the dependent datatypes instead of the partitioning itself?

 Artifact co-dependence resolution options
 -----------------------------------------